-Rowe's 83 Motion to exclude fact statements and summaries of testimony and Rowe's 84 Motion to exclude unqualified industry and vocational opinions are GRANTED, and Rowe's 85 Motion to exclude based on untimely disclosure is DENIED.
-Mr. Rasmussen is precluded from offering any testimony at trial.
+Rowe's 83 Motion to exclude fact statements and summaries of testimony 55 and Rowe's 84 Motion to exclude unqualified industry and vocational opinions 56 are GRANTED, and Rowe's 85 Motion57 to exclude based on untimely disclosure is DENIED.
+Mr. Rasmussen is precluded from offering any testimony at trial other than as to the assumptions Mr. Sharpe makes.